SnekExpander/PE/index.md

 <img width="1134" height="2016" alt="PXL_20260607_071955261" src="https://github.com/user-attachments/assets/9e6047db-5333-4375-a496-2e0180e46f86" />

-I recommend you fold the sleeve flat when cutting.
+I recommend to fold the sleeve flat when cutting.
 Also make sure to have the sleeve's mold lines where your cut starts and where it ends.
 This will help you to use the factory mold lines to position/align the sleeve perfectly onto your member later on.
+For example: I use the line at the pointy side of the sleeve to align it with the frenulum.

 Sharp scissors are recommended.